sunpech/sunpech.github.io/_posts/2016-05-17-captain-america-civil-war.md

 I'm hoping there will be an scene, possibly an post credits scene in [Thor: Ragnarok](http://www.imdb.com/title/tt3501632/) where [The Watcher](https://en.wikipedia.org/wiki/Watcher_(comics)) appears on the moon, looking upon Earth.

-The beginning of Phase Three has the tone of [Star Wars: The Empire Strikes Back](http://www.imdb.com/title/tt0080684/).
+Captain America: Civil War has the tone of [Star Wars: The Empire Strikes Back](http://www.imdb.com/title/tt0080684/).
 They've come a long way to come together as a team, but have lost their footing and are separated.
 We don't know how they are going to get back up and come together  before the ultimate confrontation.
+We're only at the beginning of Phase 3, there's so much more to come!

 ![Marvel Phase 3](/public/images/blog/marvel-phase-3.jpg)